April 19, 2022

 "Degree of Civilization” is the blog of the Prison and Jail Innovation Lab, its title adapted from Dostoyevsky’s famous quote, "The degree of civilization in a society can be judged by entering its prisons.”
 Our blog posts will explore and analyze the dehumanizing and dangerous conditions in our nation’s prisons and jails and the critical need for effective independent oversight and meaningful data about what’s happening behind the walls.
 We’ll be commenting on recent news and developments; analyzing data that highlights trends that affect the safety and health of the people who live and work in correctional facilities; and reflecting on the lived experiences of people who are incarcerated.
 The entire PJIL team will be contributing to the blog, so you are sure to hear different voices and approaches to these issues.

-Josh is a first-year dual degree student at the LBJ School of Public Affairs and UT School of Law.
+Josh is a third-year dual degree student at the LBJ School of Public Affairs and UT School of Law.
 Prior to graduate school, he worked with Legal Aid of North Carolina, a civil legal services provider, filling an interim role with the Durham Eviction Diversion Program and working as a paralegal for the Disaster Relief Project.
 With the Disaster Relief Project, he helped low-income clients in eastern North Carolina navigate the long-term hurricane recovery process and saw how race and socioeconomic status shaped access to resources.
 He graduated from Kenyon College in 2019, where he completed research on North Carolina bail bond schedules and punitive trends in victims' rights amendments.
-Josh will provide research and produce written materials to support PJIL's portfolio of projects, including the National Resource Center for Correctional Oversight and the Louisiana Jail Standards Project.
+At PJIL, Josh provided research and produced written materials to support the lab's portfolio of projects, including the National Resource Center for Correctional Oversight and the Louisiana Jail Standards Project.